 If the company fails to fulfil its obligations under the implementation agreement the state has certain rights to step into the project, including taking over certain contractual arrangements that the project company has put in place.

 There are exemptions from value added tax for BOT projects.
 Furthermore, some transaction documents, services and other activities undertaken by Turkish project companies (or companies whose operations are managed out of Turkey) are exempted from stamp tax and other charges.
-Double taxation agreements and bilateral investment treaties to which Turkey is party may provide certain additional protection to foreign sponsors and lenders.
-Please see “Protection of Investment” for further details on protection of foreign investments.
+Double taxation agreements and bilateral investment treaties, to which Turkey is party, may provide certain additional protection to foreign sponsors and lenders.
+Please see the "Protection of Foreign Investments" Section for further details on protection of foreign investments.

-In recent years, the Turkish healthcare market has undergone major reforms requiring substantial new investments in healthcare infrastructure.
-Due to the limited public resources available to fund new investments in healthcare, the state has decided to procure them by using the BLT model.
-There are currently approximately 20 projects on the Ministry of Health’s agenda that are at different stages of development, eight of which are in service.
+In recent years, the Turkish healthcare sector has undergone major reforms requiring substantial new investments in public healthcare infrastructure.
+As a new option to fund these healthcare investments, the state has decided to procure them by using the BLT model.
+There are currently 18 projects on the Ministry of Health's agenda that are at different stages of development, 13 of which are in operation.

-Under the BLT model, the project company constructs or renovates the healthcare facility and then leases the facility to the state for a certain period and specified price.
-The project company may also develop and operate certain non-healthcare services such as hotels and restaurants.
-There are certain factors to take into account when setting lease payments, including the term of the project, cost and profitability and projected revenue stream from non-healthcare services.
+Under the BLT model, the project company constructs or renovates the healthcare facility and then leases the facility to the state for a certain period and price.
+The project company may also develop and operate certain commercial activities, such as hotels and restaurants, within the healthcare campus.
+There are certain factors to take into account when setting lease payments, including the term of the project, cost and profitability and projected revenue stream from commercial activities.